3rd October 2022

 BusesThere is a good bus service running between Paimpol at one end and St Brieuc at the other, with St Quay at its midst.
 This goes through all towns in between, including Binic

+Restaurants & shopsThere are a number of restaurants overlooking the marina and along the beach front overlooking the old drying harbour.
+There is also a small supermarket, and a market is held on the seafront Monday mornings.
 In the town, there are two patisseries, butchers, a larger supermarket, a pharmacy and a number of other tourist shops.
 There are several restaurants overlooking La plage du Chatelet.
 There is a market in this part of town on a Friday morning.

 - There is a cinema